AndyKANG98/RIPS-HK-Using.ai/Image-Processing/README.md

 ## Image Processing
-* Here are demos for processing images
+* Here are some basic demos for pre-processing images before training models
     * label_visualization
         * data_vis: to visualize the object position using the coordinate information in xml files
     * dataset_resize